-Competency shall be assessed while work is undertaken under direct supervision with regular checks, but may include some autonomy when working as part of a team.
+Competency should be assessed while work is being done under direct supervision with regular checks, but may include some autonomy when working as part of a team.

 Competency in this unit may be determined concurrently, based on integrated project work.